 Grab one of those last-minute Groupons and make a weekend out of it… like a tourist would!
 Groupon a restaurant and a show while you’re at it.
 Then, pack your fancy clothes and have a fun night on the town!
 (No athleisure allowed.)
 Make use of the spa, the pool, and the room service, too.

 We all have our favorites that we gravitate towards, but try something the few blocks next door.
 Do a little Google research on the up-and-coming areas, or just a neighborhood you haven’t been to yet.
 Head on out and enjoy!

 3. Hop On An “Outside-the-Box” Tour

 Can you believe I live in DC and I’ve never done a Segway tour?
 They’re everywhere.
 And I’ve never done one.
 But I should!
-Do whatever tours it is that your town does.
+Be a tourist in your own town and do whatever tours it is that your town does.
 Bike it, boat it, whatever; just think outside your box and then do that.

 4. Create a theme… And Go Places

 I, personally, love the weird and the wonderful, so my theme would be something around bizarre or macabre sights.
 (Atlas Obscura is perfect for this, by the way.)
 Maybe your schtick is culinary, and you try a bunch of tidbits out at all different spots—a cafe, a delicacy, a food truck, a dessert, a bar for a craft drink.
 Music?
 Nature?
 History?
 Culture?
 Same thing.
 Make sense?